davidemoro/cookiecutter-qa/README.rst

 This is a (still work in progress) complete rewrite of the tierra_qa_ package empowered by the Cookiecutter_ scaffolding project.

-Until the rewrite has finished please refer to the original tierra_qa_ project meantime.

 Usage
 =====